szandavi/HCC-Recurrence/README.md

 practice as it can guide developing personalised preventative strategies to reduce the risk of HCC recurrence.

 # Code:
 The code is implemented in MATLAB R2020b, and the saved results can be found in the shared [Link](https://drive.google.com/file/d/1dhKK-0V2vRhIaFg137MwqsDUFUMlJcK9/view?usp=sharing).
-Note that it is required to download "Final_RF_10Fold_365.mat" and "Final_SVM_10Fold_SelectedFeatures.mat" from the shared [Link](https://drive.google.com/file/d/1dhKK-0V2vRhIaFg137MwqsDUFUMlJcK9/view?usp=sharing) if it is needed executing \textbf{"Result.m"}.
+Note that it is required to download *Final_RF_10Fold_365.mat* and *Final_SVM_10Fold_SelectedFeatures.mat* from the shared [Link](https://drive.google.com/file/d/1dhKK-0V2vRhIaFg137MwqsDUFUMlJcK9/view?usp=sharing) if you have a plan to run *Result.m* without running *main.m* and *main_selectedFeatures.m*.

 # Reference: